daenis-dev/classification_handwritten-digits_UI/README.md

 ### Overview

 - Web application that allows users to identify digits captured within local images
-- Requires the Classification API and the Predictive Model to be running
+- Requires the Classification API web service and the Predictive Model web service to be running